 It is recognised that there will be cases where the applicant has for one reason or another some short gaps in their immigration registration in the 5 year period.
-Some tolerance wi can exceed 6 months.
+Some tolerance will be allowed in this area.
+No gap in residence permission can exceed 6 months.

-In certain cases where a person has been refused registration on Stamp 4 basis due to gaps in their immigration history, or due to the fact that they are no longer economically act Immigration Service, General Immigration Division, 13/14 Burgh Quay, Dublin 2 to have the details of their case reviewed.
-Each case will be assessed on its own merits and the Mir arrangement only where the total period of the gaps does not exceed 12 months.
+In certain cases where a person has been refused registration on Stamp 4 basis due to gaps in their immigration history, or due to the fact that they are no longer economically active, the person may write to the Irish Naturalisation and Immigration Service, General Immigration Division, 13/14 Burgh Quay, Dublin 2 to have the details of their case reviewed.
+Each case will be assessed on its own merits and the Minister's decision is final.
+Cases will be considered under this arrangement only where the total period of the gaps does not exceed 12 months.